bright/new-www/_jobs/fullstack-developer.md

 ---
 layout: job
-title: 'Fullstack Developer '
+title: "Fullstack Developer "
 hours: Full-time
-salary: 10 000- 16 000 PLN + VAT (B2B)
+salary: 10 000- 15 000 PLN + VAT (B2B)
-order: 4
-salary_min: ''
+salary_min: ""
+published: true
+order: 2
 ---
-We are looking for an experienced Fullstack Developer who will be the part of our talented and ambitious backend and web development team.
-The main challenge of the team is to enhance the existing intelligent point-of-sale system to accommodate over 25 thousand new Android-based point-of-sales devices in cooperation with one of the world's top food ordering companies.

-The system is widely used in Israel and since 2016 has been successfully entering European market.
-We are responsible for providing: backend infrastructure, web application, a set of mobile applications including the main POS app, customer facing application and the self-checkout application.
-In addition to development we are taking care of the management, testing and the maintenance of the system.

-## Your job will include:
+We create a place where innovative individuals and companies can turn to develop ideas without tedious bureaucracy and formalities.
+Through this approach we can focus entirely on creating exceptional software for our clients.

+**What We Offer**

+* working on the international projects for such organisation as BMW, United Nations, Parity
+* flat structure with no management overhead
+* working with experienced, ambitious and positive team
+* space for self-development
+* business contract depending on your needs: B2B or UoP
+* MultiSport card and private medical package
+* good equipment: MacBook, one or two screens and additional accessories
+* flexible working hours (we come to work between 7.00 and 10.00 a.m.)
+* good localisation: Gdańsk Wrzeszcz with a parking space nearby
+* Bright Day once a month during which you can do non-project stuff
+* team retreats once a quarter, Birthday cakes and occasional surprises

+**In This Role You Will**

-* creating high-quality backend and frontend applications
+* create high-quality web and backend applications
-* development and maintenance of the system infrastructure
-* participating in code reviews
+* participate in software code reviews
-* direct contact with clients and advising in their decision making process
+* have a direct contact with clients and advise in their decision making process
-* knowledge sharing with the rest of a team
+* share knowledge with the rest of the team
-* improving internal software development and delivery processes
+* improve internal web development processes

-## What we expect from you:
+**\
+What We Are Looking For**

-* at least 4 years of commercial programming experience
+* at least 2-3 years of commercial programming experience
-* very good working knowledge and deep understanding of Java and Spring framework
+* very good working knowledge and deep understanding of TypeScript/JavaScript
-* good knowledge and understanding of Kotlin
+* good practical experience with development in Node.js
+* experience with development in React
-* experience with databases, in particular MySQL
+* experience with databases, in particular PostgreSQL
-* familiarity with AWS or other Cloud providers
 * excellent problem solving and analytical thinking skills
-* the ability to work independently as well as in a team
-* communicative level of English (both written and spoken)
+* very good command of English (both written and spoken)

-## Nice to have:

-* experience with development in Node.js and PostgreSQL
+**\
+We Would Also Appreciate If You Have**

 * familiarity with Docker

-## Benefits and perks:

-* working on a big project in one of the best software development companies in Poland
-* business contract depending on your needs (UoP is also an option)
-* attractive salary (10-16k PLN monthly) together with 20-26 paid days of annual leave
-* working in a modern software development TEAM
-* flexible working hours (you can come to work between 7.00 and 10.00 a.m.)
-* office in the center of Gdańsk Wrzeszcz - we provide you with a parking space
-* possibility of taking part in IT events and conferences
-* time for blogging each week (https://brightinventions.pl/blog/)
-* Multisport card
-* Bright Lunches for you and your colleague sponsored by the company
-* team retreats once a quarter, birthday cakes and more  :)
+* familiarity with Agile and Lean methodologies